 The EU General Data Protection Regulation (GDPR) will set a new standard for how companies use and protect EU citizens’ data.
-While this came into effect into May 2018, you will still be required to accept consent through our application
+While this came into effect in May 2018, you will still be required to accept consent through our application

 What is the GDPR?

 GDPR stands for General Data Protection Regulation, a new privacy law that regulates the processing of personal data relating to individuals in the European Union.
-The GDPR strengthens the rights of individuals regarding their personal data, and seeks to unify data protection laws across Europe.
+The GDPR strengthens the rights of individuals regarding their personal data and seeks to unify data protection laws across Europe.